guidj/rl-daaf/README.md

 Contains
+  - Algorithms for policy control with DAAF
-  - Algorithms implementation (ZI-M, LEAST...)
+  - Algorithms for policy evaluation with DAAF
   - Notebooks with analysis results

-Missing
-  - Pipeline that aggregates results from multiple results (output is used in notebooks)

 ## Dev Env
 First, make sure the following python development tools are installed: